10 Years Gone

-10 Years Gone is a live album by blackgaze / post-metal band Deafheaven.
+10 Years Gone is a live album by American blackgaze band Deafheaven.
 It was recorded live-in-studio at The Atomic Garden Studio East in Oakland, California, and released on December 4, 2020, through Sargent House.

 Background

 "Earlier this year we intended on celebrating the 10th anniversary of the Deafheaven demo released through Bandcamp on June 1, 2010 with a tour of North America with our friends Inter Arma, Greet Death and All Your Sisters.
 Unfortunately, we couldn't fulfill that tour because of fallout from the Covid-19 pandemic.
 To rebound from the financial and morale hit, we put together an album of the set we intended to perform.

 Revisiting the songs in this studio sessions format with Jack Shirley at Atomic Garden reminded us of how important these years have been.
 I'm thankful we were able to give songs like Daedalus, the first we wrote, and other favorites like Vertigo and Kettle new power after so many years of playing them.
 They made me think of the people who played on them with us.
 For the first time we've included information on who played on what tracks and when they were originally released.
 We included thank you-s in the liner notes to these musicians who've spent time with this project, on tour or on record and all of the touring crew, label support and management support who have helped us this past decade ..."